decredcommunity/events/Submit-Event-Report.md

+## Before you start

+Things to remember:

+* This repository is **public**.
+Anyone can read both final reports and their drafts in the pull requests.
+Do not leak sensitive information.
+* Your email can be extracted from Git commits.
+Read [this info](https://help.github.com/en/articles/setting-your-commit-email-address) to understand and configure which email address is recorded when you save documents on GitHub.
+* Please don't commit images, they quickly grow the size of the repository (see below).

+## 3 ways to submit

 There are multiple ways to submit an event report depending on how familiar you are with GitHub and Git:

 1. Create a gist with the report and send it to admins of this repo